SpencerTSmith/software_renderer/README.md

 # Overview
-Little software renderer with minimal dependencies (SDL), make system is gcc for now.
+Little software renderer with minimal dependencies (SDL), make system is gcc only for now.
+There is an old branch with fewer features that comes as a visual studio project.

 ## Features
 - Software rasterisation